 We are guided by our founder Eglantyne Jebb, who started Save the Children 100 years ago specifically in response to a call to save the enemy’s children who were starving due to an allied blockade.
 To honour her legacy, our duty as an organisation is clear – we must advocate for the rights of the innocent children caught up in a conflict not of their making, and bring them home.

 Here Joe Rafalowicz, Campaign Manager at Save the Children puts forward the case for the children’s return.

-Back in April 2019, we were alerted us to some shocking news: there were Australians, including children, trapped in a camp in north east Syria.
+Back in April 2019, we were alerted to some shocking news: there were Australians, including children, trapped in a camp in northeast Syria.
 They were being held in a remote camp on the Syrian border, called Al-Hol, designed to hold around 10,000 refugees.
-More than 70,000 women and children, many with known or perceived links with ISIS, ended up in these camps.
+More than 70,000 women and children ended up in these camps.

-Much later, we were able to establish that there were at least 60 Australians in the camp, most of them (44) children and a number of heavily pregnant young women.
+Much later, we were able to establish that there were 67 Australians in the camp, most of them (47) children and a number of heavily pregnant young women.
 The majority of the Australian children trapped in Al Hol camp were under five.

 The conditions in the camp are shocking.
 The children are suffering from malnutrition, dehydration and a lack of access to sanitation and healthcare.
 Like Syrian children, they’ve suffered acute deprivation, witnessed violence and bombardment living under ISIS control.

 Not only that, but the camps are incredibly dangerous.
 One of the tents was burnt down during rioting - while two people were still inside.
 In the same area, a small child has fallen into a sewer and died.